AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 Content Fragments can be used as a basis for GraphQL for AEM schemas and queries as:

 * They enable you to design, create, curate and publish page-independent content.
-* They are based on a Content Fragment Model, which predefines the structure for the resulting fragment by means of defined data types.
+* They are based on a Content Fragment Model, which pre-defines the structure for the resulting fragment by means of defined data types.
 * Additional layers of structure can be achieved with the Fragment Reference data type, available when defining a model.

 ### Content Fragment Models {#content-fragments-models}